When is the best time to visit Vancouver?

 - Carnaval del Sol – This annual festival held over a weekend in mid-July, celebrates Latin American culture including music, dance lessons, food, soccer and kids’ activities as well as Latin American and Native Canadian visual art displays, and traditional folk dancers from various countries performing different dance styles like folklore, Zumba, capoeira, belly dance and more.

-- Harrison Festival of the Arts – This nine-day festival that will be held from July 9 through July 17 in 2016, features an art market and performing arts performances.
+- Harrison Festival of the Arts – This 9-day festival features an art market and performing arts performances.

-- Khatsahlano Street Party – This massive street party held on a Saturday in July, July 11 in 2016, showcases 50 of Vancouver’s top musical performers, artisans, street performers and special activities.
+- Khatsahlano Street Party – This massive street party, held on a Saturday in July, showcases 50 of Vancouver’s top musical performers, artisans, street performers and special activities.

-- Vancouver Folk Music Festival – This legendary folk music festival features three days of music at Jericho Beach Park around a weekend in mid-July, July 15-17 in 2016.
+- Vancouver Folk Music Festival – This legendary folk music festival features three days of music at Jericho Beach Park around a weekend in mid-July.
 There are eight stages, 70 hours of folk and world music, a market, food vendors and more.

-- Caribbean Days Festival – Every July, the Trinidad & Tobago Cultural Society of BC presents this festival held in North Vancouver’s Waterfront Park.
-The weekend of carnival, culture, cuisine and tropical rhythm will take place over July 23-24 in 2016.
+- Caribbean Days Festival – Every July, the Trinidad & Tobago Cultural Society of BC presents this festival held in North Vancouver’s Waterfront Park over a weekend of carnival, culture, cuisine and tropical rhythm.

 Vancouver in August